Purposive Sampling: Definition, application, advantages and disadvantages

 Convenience Sampling is a special kind of Non-Probability sampling, where sample will be choose randomly from population and there have also unrestricted term.
 For example, standing at a mall or a grocery store and asking people to answer questions would be an example of a convenience sample.
 There are no other criteria to the sampling method.
 But … Read more

-Non probability sampling methods with application, Advantages and Disadvantages
+Non probability sampling methods with application, Pros and Cons

 non probability sampling